coriolinus/spreadget/README.md

 ## TUI

-When built with feature `tui` (enabled by default), the executable gains a `--tui` flag.
+When built with feature `ticker` (enabled by default), the executable gains a `--tui` flag.
 This flag, when set, enables a dashboard which streams the most current summaries via gRPC.